Lingping-Gu/devconnector/README.md

 npm run build
 ```

-### Test production before deploy
+### Local Running

-After running a build in the client 👆, cd into the root of the project.
+After running a build in the client, cd into the root of the project.
 And run...

 Linux/Unix